FinweLtd/doc-livesync-all/docs/README.md

 ### Creative Commons
 ![CC_BY_NC_SA](https://i.creativecommons.org/l/by-nc-sa/3.0/80x15.png)

 This work is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported [License](http://creativecommons.org/licenses/by-nc-sa/3.0/), excluding

 * Twitter, Facebook, and other social media posts that link to this content
-* Downloadable resource files, which are distributed under different license
+* Downloadable resource files, which are distributed under a different license

 <!--
 ## Cookies